EvTheFuture/loc2mapbot/README.md

 1. Configure your web server to serve PHP files in ./www/

+2. PHP version must have CURLFile support

+3. Make sure the convert command is installed from ImageMagick

-2. Create a MariaDb/Mysql database and a valid database user
+4. Create a MariaDb/Mysql database and a valid database user

-3. Create a Telegram Bot in Telegram with help of the bot @BotFather
+5. Create a Telegram Bot in Telegram with help of the bot @BotFather

-4. Run the ./init.sh script to install all required components and setup the configuration
+6. Run the ./init.sh script to install all required components and setup the configuration

-6. Start the bot ./loc2mapbot.php
+7. Start the bot ./loc2mapbot.php

 __OPTIONAL:__